-A well designed, operated and maintained EPRS is a cost efficient highly reliable safeguard against unallowable overpressure in process plants.
+A well designed, operated and maintained EPRS is a cost-efficient highly reliable safeguard against unallowable overpressure in process plants.
 However, there are a number of common mistakes that can render the system inefficient or insufficiently reliable.
 Being normally the last layer of protection before a catastrophic failure and release of hazardous materials and energy, special care should be taken along the entire lifecycle of the system.
-Also, all the auxiliary equipment (pipes, disposal systems...) should be given the same attention as the relief devices (valves, discs) themselves - the whole system is the safety critical protection measure!
+Also, all the auxiliary equipment (pipes, disposal systems...) should be given the same attention than the relief devices (valves, discs) themselves.